jamtur01/bigdesk/index.md

 It pulls data from Elasticsearch REST API and turns it into charts.

-Don't forget to check Elasticsearch [support matrix](https://github.com/lukas-vlcek/bigdesk#support-matrix) to install correct version of Bigdesk.
+Don't forget to check the Elasticsearch [support matrix](https://github.com/lukas-vlcek/bigdesk#support-matrix) to install the correct version of Bigdesk.

 <div>
 <a href="https://twitter.com/bigdesk_" class="twitter-follow-button" data-show-count="false">Follow @bigdesk_</a>